Search for videos, channels and playlists. (By default, the function searches for videos.)

 - max_results

-Maximum number of items that should be returned.
+- Maximum number of items that should be returned in total.
 Integer.
 Optional.
-Can be between 0 and 50.
+Can be between 1 and 500.
 Default is 50.
-Search results are constrained to a maximum of 500 videos if type is video and we have a value of
+If - get_all = TRUE, multiple API calls are made until this many results are collected (subject to YouTube limits).
+Requesting a large number of results will consume more API quota.
+Search results are constrained to a maximum of 500 videos if type is video and we have a value of- channel_id.

 - channel_type